syhpoon/xyzcmd/doc/plugins.rst

 **NAMESPACE**
    Plugin namespace.
 See Namespaces_

-All these variables are mandatory.
-Also some optional variables can be defined:
+Also some optional attributes can be defined:

 **MIN_XYZ_VERSION**
    Minimal |XYZ| version the plugin can be used with.